 Samuel Fuller is a curious character, he constantly straddled the divide between being a director who peddled films with something to say and films that skew more towards the B-Movie space.
 He had one foot in each world, often in the same title.
-White Dog is about institutional racism whilst also borrowing ideas from the slasher (intentional or otherwise), he also worked wonders with the noir with Crimson Kimono, Pickup on South Street, Underworld U.S.A and Naked Kiss.
+White Dog is about institutional racism whilst also borrowing ideas from the slasher (intentional or otherwise) and animal attacks movie, he also worked wonders with the noir with Crimson Kimono, Pickup on South Street, Underworld U.S.A and Naked Kiss.
 His approach to storytelling was at its most pointed in the 1963 film, Shock Corridor, out now from Criterion Collection.

 Sam Fuller has been undergoing a season of rediscovery on the home video market thanks to labels like Indicator and Criterion Collection, the latter of which is putting out this release (alongside Naked Kiss), which is fabulous – as vouched for in an excellent extra featuring the likes of Tim Robbins, Scorsese and Tarantino, Fuller has been overlooked.
 And to have a personal favourite released in such a gorgeous edition is quite the win.
-The cherry on the cake are the illustrations found on the blu-ray case and adorning the options are by famed independent comic artist, Daniel Clowes.
+The cherry on the cake is the illustrations found on the Blu-ray case and adorning the options are by famed independent comic artist, Daniel Clowes.
 His work makes an already standout release just that little bit better.
-I realise this is a weird note to end this glowing write up on, but Clowes work might just have made this my favourite ever background animation on any DVD or blu-ray.
-It’s an odd victory, yes, but a no-less important one.
+I realise this is a weird note to end this glowing review on, but Clowes work might just have made this my favourite ever background animation on any DVD or Blu-ray.
+It’s an odd victory, sure, but a no-less important one.